Medical expert of the article

 Currently, standardized diagnostic criteria have been developed, which are lists of the most characteristic and clearly traceable signs of this disorder.

-- Behavioral problems should have an early onset (at the age of 6 years) and a long duration.
+- Behavior problems must have an early onset (before age 6) and be of long duration.

-- Disorders require abnormal levels of inattention, hyperactivity, impulsivity.
+- The disorders require abnormal levels of inattention, hyperactivity, and impulsivity.

-- Symptoms should be noted in more than one situation (at home, at school, clinic).
+- Symptoms must be present in more than one setting (home, school, clinic).

-- Symptoms are detected by direct observation and are not caused by other disorders, such as autism, affective disorder, etc.
+- Symptoms are detected through direct observation and are not caused by other disorders such as autism, affective disorder, etc.

 Inattention

-At least six symptoms of inattention are revealed in the degree of severity, which indicates poor adaptability and is not consistent with the level of development of the child.
+At least six symptoms of inattention are identified in a degree of severity that indicates poor adaptability and is inconsistent with the child's level of development.

-- Often manifested inability to follow the details or committing careless mistakes in the school curriculum, work.
+- Frequently showing an inability to follow details or making careless mistakes in schoolwork or work.

-- Often the child does not listen to what they say.
+- Often the child does not listen to what is said to him.

-- The child is often not able to follow instructions or complete daily activities and duties in the workplace (not because of opposition or lack of understanding of the instructions).
+- The child is frequently unable to follow instructions or complete routine tasks and duties at work (not due to opposition or failure to understand instructions).

-- Often disrupted the organization of tasks and activities.
+- The organization of tasks and activities is often disrupted.

-- The child often avoids or dislikes tasks that require constant mental effort.
+- The child often avoids or strongly dislikes tasks that require constant mental effort.

-- Often loses the things needed to complete tasks.
+- Often loses things needed to complete tasks.

 - Easily distracted by extraneous stimuli.